MA Classics and Ancient History / Course details

 Overview

 This course-unit takes you on from CAHE70162 Intensive Greek 2 or A-level Greek to the next level.
-It involves (a) consolidation of Greek Grammar and syntax, (b) building of an enhanced vocabulary (c) the accurate translation and linguistic comprehension of one set text. (d) practice in unprepared translation of continuous passages from Greek into English and of sentences from English to Greek.
+It involves (a) consolidation of Greek morphology and syntax, (b) building of an enhanced vocabulary (c) practice in unprepared translation and linguistic comprehension of continuous passages from Greek into English, and translation from English into Greek.

 Pre/co-requisites